reecemillsom/test-e/README.md

 Starting App: Open 2 terminals, in one cd into api and run `yarn start` in the other cd into client and run `yarn dev`

+## Testing

+Once the API & Client have been started, you are ready to test.
+The API should start on port `3000` and the client on port `3001`.

+When opening the client you will be presented with a battery and some of the information for it.

+Inputs are triggered by hitting the enter button, I have mentioned improving this in one of the points below.

+Happy testing :).

 ## Things I would do as improvements

 1. Instead of returning error messages from the API, I would instead return codes and find the message based on a client mapping between code and message.